stitchdata/docs/_integration-schemas/harvest/v2/project_users.md

     type: "boolean"
     description: "If `true`, the project user is a project manager."

-  - name: "hourly_rate"
+  - name: "project_id"
-    type: "number"
+    type: "integer"
-    description: "The hourly rate of the project user."
+    description: "The ID of the project the user is assigned to."
+    foreign-key-id: "project-id"

-  - name: "budget"
+  - name: "user_id"
-    type: "number"
+    type: "integer"
-    description: "If applicable, the budget of the project user."
+    description: "The user ID of the project user."

-  - name: "created_at"
-    type: "string"
-    description: "The time the project user was created."
+    foreign-key-id: "user-id"
 ---